MohdRas/docker-beginner_to_pro/README.md

         - till 172.17.0.16
     - docker run --rm -d redis
     - to access these containers from outside, we need port binding.
+        - exposing containers to the world using port binding.
         - docker run --rm -d -P 80:80 redis
     - Container can be accessed in broswer only if port binding done.
         - http://IP_ADDRESS_OF_HOST_MACHINE:80